Joel-James/404-to-301/readme.txt

 == Upgrade Notice ==

- = 2.3.1 (27/08/2016) =
+= 2.3.3 (31/08/2016) =
 **Bug Fixes**

+- Using esc_url() for Ref and Url fields.
-- Fixed Cross Site Scripting vulnerability - Thanks to [Summer of Pwnage](https://www.sumofpwn.nl/) & Louis Dion-Marcil.
+- Fixed Cross Site Scripting vulnerability in "From" column - Thanks to [Plugin Vulnerabilities](https://www.pluginvulnerabilities.com/).
-- Fixed sorting issue in error log (Changed default order to Date Descending order).
-- Fixed issues when trailing slash found at the end of custom redirect.

-**Improvements**

-- Tested with WordPress 4.6.